Research

 Here is the part of the conversation that often surprises people who assume the faith is simply opposed to this.
 There is a long, strong thread in Christian thought about deliberately directing your own attention and changing how you think.

-Romans 12:2 speaks of being transformed by the renewing of the mind.
-Philippians 4:8 instructs the reader to dwell on whatever is true, noble, right, pure, lovely, and admirable.
-These are not passive verses.
-They describe an active practice of choosing what occupies your thoughts and returning to it deliberately.
-Many Christians read them as a clear endorsement of the discipline of feeding your mind good input on purpose, and of speaking truth to yourself rather than letting the inner critic run unchallenged.
+Philippians 4:8 goes further into method.
+It instructs the reader to dwell on whatever is true, noble, right, pure, lovely, and admirable.
+That is a curated list.
+Paul is saying: choose what occupies your thoughts.
+Govern the input.
+Return to what is worthy and let it displace what is not.
+Many Christians read these passages together as a clear endorsement of the discipline of feeding your mind good input on purpose, and of speaking truth to yourself rather than letting the inner critic run unchallenged.

 Seen through that lens, repeating a true and worthy statement to yourself is not obviously foreign to the faith.
 Some Christians view it as consonant with the renewing of the mind, provided the content is genuinely true and aligned with their values.
 Others remain cautious, wanting to keep a clear line between Scripture meditation rooted in God and a self-improvement technique that can feel self-focused.
 Both positions are held by sincere believers.
 Where someone lands usually depends less on the audio format and more on what the affirmations actually say and where the person believes the change is ultimately coming from.
 This is the same terrain covered in the broader question of whether subliminals work at all, which looks at how repeated self-referential input may shape self-concept over time.